GMOH/AD5254_DigiPot_GitHub_Repository/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Notes:
-Currently the files are stanalone files fully functional.
+Currently the files are standalone files, fully functional.
 The Goal is to make a library that can be dropped in the arduino library folder with an example on how to use the code.
 (Working on it)

 Any help from others is welcome

 ToDo:
 1. Add open hardware license to EAGLE files
-2. Create *.h file for library
+2. Create *.h and *.cpp and keywords.txt files for library
 3. Update Website with more details and videos

 Change Log: